RANKED: The Top 80 Best Golf Courses in Wales

 28. Vale Resort (National)

 The National has a fearsome reputation because of its daunting yardage off the tips, but other tees are available and it isn’t all about big hitting.
 The National features marvellous par 3s and classic risk-reward short par 4s.
-Opened in 2003, this modern Peter Johnson design is a bigboned woodland course that calls for both length and accuracy.
+Opened in 2003, this modern Peter Johnson design is a big-boned woodland course.
 Relatively long walks from green to tee lose it a little favor.

 26. Llandudno (Maesdu)